cusbg/traveler/README.md

 		[-n|--numbering] NUMBERING_DEFINITION
 		    # Allows to specify residues which will have number information next to it in the resulting diagram.
 		    # The format allows to specify list of residue indexes and interval so that every residue index which
 		    # is modulo interval == 0 will be labeled.
-The default value is "10,20,30-50 SEQUENTIAL", i.e. residues with indexes
+The default value is "10,20,30-50", i.e. residues with indexes
 		    # 10, 20, 30 and every 50th residue will be labeled.
 		[-v|--verbose] Prints information about the computation and othere details (such as number of overlaps, when overlap switch is turned on)